Journal

 If you’d like to explore the idea further, you can find Sylvia G. Feinburg’s essay “Combat in Child Art” in the academic collection “Play: its role in development and evolution” on ResearchGate.

-Children have so many wishes they cannot satisfy in real life – they want to drive cars and spaceships, to pet and tame tigers, to build castles, etc. Their only way to satisfy these wishes and avoid frustration is to engage in play and pretend.
+Children play to make their dreams come true.
+They have so many wishes they cannot satisfy in real life – they want to drive cars and spaceships, to pet and tame tigers, to build castles, etc. Their only way to satisfy these wishes and avoid frustration is to engage in play and pretend.
+This is not a form of escapism but rather their age-appropriate way to engage with the big, real world that offers them so little agency.
+The more they learn about the world, the bigger their dreams and the richer their play.

-They are interested not only in what they see in their immediate surroundings but also in far away places and times.
-Here is why they love playing with dinosaurs, and they enrich their play with everything they have learned about dinosaurs.
+Thus, children play to explore their interests.
+They are interested not only in what they see in their immediate surroundings but also in far-away places and times.
+They are naturally very interested in the lives of adults, but they are also interested in dinosaurs, forests, and the ocean depths.
+Here is why they love playing with dinosaurs, and they enrich their play with everything they have learned about the seas and the woodlands.
+It works both ways: while knowledge enriches play, play helps process and strengthen knowledge.

-Here is why play is so important for young children.
+We have touched upon some of the reasons why play is so important for young children.
 It is vital, and entertainment cannot replace it or compensate for its lack.
-How would you feel if you were deprived of the opportunity to satisfy at least some of your wishes, to explore your interests, to overcome your anxieties and fears or to make friends?
+It may sound trivial, but I strongly encourage you to consider: How would you feel if you were deprived of the opportunity to satisfy at least some of your wishes, to explore your interests, to overcome your anxieties and fears or to make friends?

 We love exploring symbolic play (also called pretend play, make-believe play, etc.) and sharing our findings, so follow our blog and social media channels for blog posts and mini-books.